omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ![image](/images/header.png)

-In this blog, we will take a close look on how we can deploy Camel Quarkus routes compiled natively using GraalVM Native Image generator on Azure Kubernets cluster with Knative installed.
+In this blog, we will take a close look on how we can deploy Camel Quarkus routes compiled natively using GraalVM Native Image generator on Azure Kubernetes cluster with Knative installed.
 But first, we will give a brief overview about Camel, Camel Quarkus, Knative and GraalVM Native Image.

 &nbsp;